The aesthetics of misinformation

 EXPLORATION 2 - What if misinformation started to look meaningless?

-Inspired from the concept of semantic satiation were repeating words constantly makes it meaningless or they tend to start sounding like random sound.
+Inspired by the concept of "Semantic Satiation”, saying a word over and over again makes it sound meaningless, or it starts to sound like random sounds.
 I took this concept and applied it to Misinformation.
-As social media channels have become the primary source of news and information for people it is imperative that we find new ways to authentically express information that harms people.
+As social media channels have become the primary source of news and information for people, we must find new ways to authentically express information that harms people.
 To express this idea, Twitter launches a new update that protects its users when they come across misinformation.

 How might we give words less power than it currently has especially if the goal is to create harm, havoc and deceive people?